xytuang/COMS-W4119/docs/TESTING.md

 Start the tracker: python3 tracker.py 50000

-Start the first peer: python3 app.py 50004 127.0.0.1 50000 2 config_empty.json tamper_TESTNAME_test/primary.txt
+Start the first peer: python3 app.py 50004 127.0.0.1 50000 2 config_empty.json tamper_TESTNAME_test/primary.txt where TESTNAME is one of "hash", "prev_hash", "txn_data".

 This creates a poll called pollA.
 Make sure to wait for the "pollA" creation transaction to be mined by checking list of available polls in input.
-TESTNAME is one of "hash", "prev_hash", "txn_data"

 Start the second peer: python3 app.py 50003 127.0.0.1 50000 2 tamper_hash_test/config.json tamper_TESTNAME_test/secondary.txt